Programs for Families with Young Children

 Program details are these:

-● To participate, children must be at least 3 years old by November 1st, 2023.
+● To participate, children must be at least 3 years old by November 1st, 2024.

-● The cost for the 2023-2024 sessions is $50 per child.
+● The cost is $50 per child.
 If this is a burden, please reach out!

-Sessions will not meet for major holiday breaks: November 24/25, December 29/30, and March 29/30.
+Sessions will meet November through May.
+We do not meet for major holiday breaks: Thanksgiving, Christmas, and Easter.

-Registration is online or you may contact Sarah Scarlet at 608-406-7686 or sscarlet@mmoclacrosse.org.
+Registration is online➚ or you may contact Sarah Scarlet at 608-406-7686 or sscarlet@mmoclacrosse.org.

 For additional questions please reach out to our catechists: